tomtom-gangdam-style-for-map/tomtom-gangdam-style-for-map.github.io/gangdam.md

 We recommend you to have npm and Node.js already installed on your machine to quickly boot up a http server.

+Negative
+: To get an API key you need register or sign in to TomTom Developer Portal.
+Request an evaluation API key to access the service you want to use the SDK with.

+Positive
+: It is possible to have a single key(app) for all TomTom services, but you can also  choose : to have individual keys for the different services.